Are Dutch Ovens Worth It? Our Honest Assessment

 The main reason I recommend Dutch ovens is because they are so versatile.

 Dutch ovens are excellent for roasting, baking, boiling, sauteing, baking bread and slow cooking.
 They can be used without the lid as a regular pot, or you can add the lid to create an oven-like environment inside.
-They are true multi-taskers that can be utilized on the stove, transferred to the oven, and then onto the table for serving.
-You can even keep food in them in the fridge.

 The enamel cast iron versions are compatible with all cooktops, including induction, and are oven-safe to 500°F.